Living Sustainably

 Greenwashing: Avoid Falling Prey to Deception While Trying to Do Good

-Evidently, going green is good for business.
+Natacha in Haiti knows that overcoming these environmental challenges isn’t easy, but she also believes it is possible.
+Going green is good for business.
 Over the past five years, internet searches for sustainable goods have increased by 71%.
-As global concern heightens with images of Amazonian deforestation, ocean garbage patches, and the lived experience of increasingly erratic weather patterns, consumers are looking for avenues to lessen their role in the environmental devastation […]
+As global concern heightens with images of Amazonian deforestation, ocean garbage patches, and the lived experience of […]

 Read More